camilogaleano91/easy-tax/README.md

 ---

-this is a small project that simplifies file uploads for tax companies
+this is a small project that mocks the collaboration between tax consultants and his/her clients